-The mini ebook contains 7 days of mediation/silence/prayer (using deep breathing and mindfulness techniques) that will empower us in the three areas mentioned above.
+The mini-ebook contains 7 days of meditation/silence/prayer (using deep breathing and mindfulness techniques) that will empower us in the three areas mentioned above.
 I included scripture because God’s Word strengthens me in powerful ways and I thought you’d enjoy the empowerment too.

 So, are you in?
 Ready to reclaim 8 minutes of our lives?
 Push the off button?
 Ready to take one small step that will launch us 10 steps forward?

 Let’s do it.
 Grab the ebook here.